0xCaretaker/0xCaretaker.github.io/_posts/2022-06-29-Automation on the Fly.md

 - Firewall should be disabled

 I gave a lot of time to this Task, for which I'm not sure on how should I feel like..
 But..
-The pic above shows me running packer builds🤣 on my flight to Mumbai, which gave me the Title for the blog **"Automation on the Fly"**.
+The pic above shows me running packer builds on my flight to Mumbai xD, hence a fair title for the blog **"Automation on the Fly"** :D.
 # Mindmap
 This session was already a catch for me.
 I'm a huge fan of automation but to my surprise I'd never given a thought of automating installations of virtual machines and lab environments, even though it was tedious, specially with AD environments.
 Rebuilding an AD Lab manually means setup VMs , DC Promo, user and computer accounts and Domain join again, that too for a clean simplistic AD.